-Rule 2.11 Grading
+A.2.6 Grading

-There are no pre-determined classes in same-sex competitions.
+There are no pre-determined classes in competitions.
 Grading rounds are therefore required before the competition rounds of multi-dance graded categories.
-The purpose of grading rounds, also called "separation rounds" or "classification rounds," is to group all couples of the same average level/quality in the same class (see Section D.1, Rule 2.5, and Section D.2, Rule 1).
-Rule 2.12 Formation Team b.
-Couple Dance Routine: Any routine that is performed as couples dancing together in a joined configuration throughout the routine except for: entrance, exit, transition, separation where partner changes are made, or a movement is executed where the perception of partnership is maintained.
+The purpose of grading rounds, also called

+"separation rounds" or "classification rounds," is to group all couples of the same average level/quality in the same class (see Section D.1, Rule 2.5, and Section D.2, Rule 1).